Occupational Safety Specialist

-Albany, New York - Posted on: Thursday 11/14/13
+Albany, NY - Posted on: Tuesday 07/26/16

-The University at Albany’s Occupational Safety Specialist is responsible for developing and presenting training programs for compliance with OSHA and PESH standards and all record-keeping associated with these standards.
-Oversight of University programs such as Lockout/Tagout, Confined Space Entry, Personal Protective Equipment, Respiratory Protection, Hazard Communication, Forklift Safety, Hearing Conservation, Fall Protection, etc., as required by these national and state standards will be a prime responsibility of this position.
-This person will be a direct report of the Biosafety Officer.
+The Occupational Safety Specialist is responsible for developing and presenting training programs for compliance with OSHA and PESH standards and all record keeping associated with these standards.
+Oversight of University programs such as Lockout/Tagout, Confined Space Entry, Respiratory Protection, Hazard Communication, Forklift Safety, Hearing Conservation, etc., as required by these national and state standards will be a prime responsibility of this position.

-The Occupational Safety Specialist will review employee accident and injury forms for safety concerns and make prevention recommendations, as necessary.
-This individual will also compile a yearly accident trend analysis for presentation to the Director of EH&S.
+The Occupational Safety Specialist will review employee accident and injury forms for safety concerns and make prevention recommendations, if necessary.
+This individual will also compile a yearly accident trend analysis for presentation to the Director of Environmental Health and Safety.

 The Occupational Safety Specialist must be able to identify safety hazards in the field and ensure their remediation.